 However, he has a breakthrough one day when he overhears music coming from our heroine, Han Seo Woo’s, studio rental.
 He is drawn to the studio from the music and seeing her alone.
-She tells him that their building is being sold so their studio wont be there for long.
+She tells him that their building is being sold, so their studio won’t be there for long.
 But upon leaving, Ha-won hears his AI handheld singing along to the music that was just heard.

 From there we get into the nuts and bolts of the story.
 A friend of Ha-won, Moon Soon-ho, is pulled in to be the manager, and the main tasks she has is to use Seo-woo to get a voice recording of a woman that Ha-won loves named Kim Ji-su.

-So, Ha-won wants to get her voice to put it into his AI machine so she can speak to him all the time.
+So, Ha-won wants to get her voice and put it into his AI machine so she can speak to him all the time.
 It is as creepy as it sounds.
 But Seo-woo can relate because she has a recording of her mother that she listens to all the time.
 It takes her a moment to agree, but she ends up agreeing and is pulled into this strange world of Ji-su who looks like she lives on another planet.

 Honestly, Ji-su is the Murakami woman I was talking about earlier.
 She is pretty, quiet, internal, stares at beautiful things happily, and is on some kind of mental medication.
-Seo-woo loves her immediately and wants to help her out so she kind of becomes fast friends with her and invites her to the studio to record her voice (yes, she still did that).
+Seo-woo loves her immediately and wants to help her out, so she kind of becomes fast friends with her and invites her to the studio to record her voice (yes, she still did that).

 Somewhere in the episode, Seo-woo also starts to accidentally talk to this AI machine who she thinks is a man who is hiding somewhere in the building.
 This part kind of has to be watched to understand it.
 She is talking to this AI, thinking it is a man, because Ha-won set up the AI to respond to people, but it should not respond to everyones voice only his and his assistants.
 So this is something that is strange.
-But because she is talking to this AI, she ends up finding out a lot about Ha-won and that is how we, the viewer, find out about Ha-won and Ji-su’s past in Norway.
+But because she is talking to this AI, she ends up finding out a lot about Ha-won, and that is how we, the viewer, find out about Ha-won and Ji-su’s past in Norway.

 Whew, I know that last paragraph was confusing.
-I means I watched it and reading it confused me.
+I mean, I watched it and reading it confused me.
 But anyway, just know that Seo-woo has this relationship with the AI now and knows a bit about this person named Ha-won, though she does not know who Ha-won is.

-At the end of the episode, Seo-woo is supposed to meet with Ji-su at a cafe, but Ha-won shows up.
+At the end of the episode, Seo-woo is supposed to meet Ji-su at a cafe, but Ha-won shows up.
 Ji-su does not want to see Ha-won (we do not know why, it is the biggest of biggest mysteries in this drama so far) so she sneaks out.
 Ha-won sees her and follows.
-But Seo-woo sees him following Ji-su and tells Ji-su (over the phone) to not look back and run.
+But Seo-woo sees him following Ji-su and tells Ji-su (over the phone) to not look back, and run.
 This stops Ha-won from meeting up with Ji-su even though it seems like he has not seen her in a long time.

 But this show definitely does not look like it is for everyone.
 I would say, if you like When the Weather is Fine, then you will probably like this show.
 But if When the Weather is Fine is way too slow and mysterious for you, then you might not like this drama at all.
 It is a toss up.
 What I know is that I like it and I want you to like it so we can like it together. *smiles*